caskam/Universal-Sorter/README.md

 Instructions:

 1. Enter or load text/numbers from a plain text file (.txt) or a rich text file (.rtf).
 Or simply enter text/numbers into the  text area.
-2. Ensure that each element is seperated with a comma: ','.
+2. Ensure that each element is seperated with your specified seperator.
+The default is a comma: ','.
 3. Specify the order in which to sort the content, either ascending or descending.
 4. Press 'SORT' once to sort the elements.